About the Sonos Move

 - Auto Trueplay adjusts speaker to the space it's in for optimum performance

-- two built-in amplifiers and two built-in speakers (one midrange driver and one down-firing tweeter)
+- two built-in amplifiers and two built-in speakers (one mid-woofer and one down-firing tweeter)

 General voice control functions (common to both Amazon Alexa and Google Assistant):